Watfaq/SoftU2F-Win/README.md

 1. Download the latest driver and daemon release at [Driver Release](https://github.com/SoftU2F/SoftU2F-Win/releases)

+2. Right click on the `.sys` file and click on "View Certificate" and install the certificate to the "Trusted Store" on your machine.

 2. Run the `driver-install.ps1` in elevated powershell to install the driver.